hclbaur/sda-core/docs/SPECIFICATION.md

 This constitutes about the simplest example of an SDA *node*, consisting of an identifier describing the nature of the content, a value enclosed in double quotes.
-As you may have guessed, the value is a name.
+As you may have guessed, the value in this example is a name.

 Nodes with *simple* content like this are sometimes called "leaf nodes", as opposed to "parent nodes" which contain other nodes, like this: